inspire-eu-validation/discovery-service/INSPIRE-Profile-of-CSW-ISO-AP-v3.1/third-party-discovery-services-harvestable-by-ms-discovery-service.md

 scenarios:

 * Centralised: the requirement is implicitly fulfilled.
-* Discovery Client: the requirement is replaced with IR15 and fulfilled by the test case [Third Party Discovery Services published to MS Discovery Service](https://github.com/inspire-eu-validation/ats-discovery-service/blob/master/A.04.02.third.party.discovery.services.published.md)
+* Discovery Client: the requirement is replaced with IR15
-* Discovery Service: the requirement is replaced by IR16 & 17 and fulfilled by test cases [Federated Discovery Service](https://github.com/inspire-eu-validation/ats-discovery-service/blob/master/A.02.07.federated.discovery.service.md) and [Distributed search parameter](https://github.com/inspire-eu-validation/ats-discovery-service/blob/master/A.03.06.distributed.search.parameter.md)
+* Discovery Service: the requirement is replaced by IR16 & 17 and fulfilled by test case [Federated Discovery Service](federated-discovery-service.md)

 **Reference(s)**